 We are back with another Interrogate the Industry.
 This week we’re joined by Alex (@rotodealer) and Chris (@cmcbrien).
 We may have just missed the Jose Fernandez news, however we have great questions and answers this week irregardless.
 As always feel free to ask away on replacement ideas, or any questions to me on Twitter @fantsychillpony and I can assure you I will answer quickly, as well as covering Jose and more in the third installment.

 One of the questions I asked this week is one of my favorite things to ask others.
 If you had to choose one person to spend a night smoking and drinking with, who would it be?
+Or even vaping using flavours from Gourmet e-liquid is a great way to socialise.
 It is a fun way to see people’s personalities, interests ( among other things) as well as being profound or simple, depending who you ask.

 So, if I were to answer my one night of drinking and smoking question my answer right now would be Tom Waits.
 The legendary musician has seen everything, possibly done everything, and is a storyteller in reality and through music.
 Not only that, but he is funny as hell.
 Don’t believe me?
 Check him out on Letterman( Tom Waits-Letterman ’83).

 I too love to tell stories, but to simply be able to drink, listen to stories, go where the night takes us, and smoke (even though I don’t smoke), Waits is the one person who is on top of my list without a doubt.